Frequently Asked Questions

 Can I complete the KARE Program early if I am compliant?

-No - The Program is a minimum of five years.
+The KARE program is a minimum of three years.

 Will this affect my multistate license?

-While in monitoring you will have a Kentucky single state license in accordance with the Nurse Licensure Compact (NLC).
+While participating in KARE, you will have a Kentucky single state license in accordance with the Nurse Licensure Compact (NLC).

-Can I travel/take a vacation and can I be excused from drug testing during that time?
+Can I travel/take a vacation, and will I be excused from drug testing during that time?

 You are permitted to travel and will need to contact Compliance staff prior to travel and discuss drug testing expectations.
 In addition, you are required to locate collection sites in the area where you will be traveling within the United States.